Not My Circus Not My Monkeys

 I wasn’t as scared of them anymore once I realised this.
 I look after myself more when they happen now.

 This post was written by Zoo.
-You’ll find more of her writing on Boozemusings here :
+You’ll find more of her musings on what happens when you stop drinking at problems here :

 Shake off the Myths of Everything Alcohol Can Do For You – Be a Unicorn!